cdsittampalam/documentation/docs/Deposit & Withdraw.md

 The actioned tab shows the same column fields.
 However, the ACTIONED column reflects the time and date in which the address approval was actioned.
 There are two states in the ACTIONED column.
 These include:

-*   APPROVED - The transaction has been approved by the custodians.
+*   APPROVED - The address has been approved by the trade initiator.
-*   REJECTED - The transaction has been rejected by the custodians.
+*   REJECTED - The address has been rejected by the trade initiator.

 The following is an example entry showing a pending approval with the status of APPROVED: